East5th/check-checker/README.md

 }
 ```

-space-lint would produce the following output in your server logs:
+check-checker would produce the following output in your server logs:
 ```
 /example.js:
    Method 'foo' has an unchecked argument: bar